-Bosnia and Herzegovina last changed its minimum wage in 2015 to 406 convertible marks per month.
+Bosnia and Herzegovina last changed its minimum wage to 520 convertible marks per month in 2020.
 Your employees need to be paid at least that amount per Bosnia and Herzegovina compensation laws.
 Employees typically work 40 hours a week at eight hours a day in the country.
 That said, they can work up to 10 hours a week of overtime in RS and eight hours a week in FBiH in the case of an increased work volume, earthquake, fire, flood, or similar situation.
 Overtime rates are usually determined by a collective bargaining agreement (CBA) for each industry.

 Guaranteed Benefits in Bosnia and Herzegovina

 It’s a good idea to start your Bosnia benefit management plan with guaranteed benefits required by law.
 Some of these benefits can vary by location, so you should make sure you’re following either FBiH or RS regulations depending on where you are.
 Bosnia and Herzegovina celebrates four national holidays, and employees should take those days off.
 Regions celebrate their own additional holidays as well.
 Employees in FBiH get no more than 30 days of paid annual leave, while employees in RS get 20 days.

 Maternity and paternity leave are two other important benefits that vary by region.
 Female employees in FBiH must take 42 days of leave, while employees in RS must take at least 60.
 Employees in RS are entitled to another six months of leave if the employee has twins or for every child after her third.
 There is no statutory paternity leave policy in either region.